Charlton and Dack

 Charlton and Dack is a municipality in the Canadian province of Ontario, located within the Timiskaming District.
-Its population in 2016 was 686.
+Its population in 2021 was 686.

-The municipality was incorporated on January 1, 2003 by amalgamating the former village of Charlton with the former township of Dack.
+The municipality was incorporated on January 1, 2003, by amalgamating the former Town of Charlton with the former Township of Dack.

 Geography

 Charlton and Dack is a small community located in North Eastern Ontario along Highway 11 and along the shoreline of Long Lake.
 The municipality, only a thirty-minute drive to either Temiskaming Shores and Kirkland Lake, is covered from one end to the other with forested rolling hills and fertile farmland.

 History

 The Town of Charlton began as a settlement on the banks of the Englehart River within the Township of Dack.
 The Town's development was influenced by the large expanses of timber in the area and saw mills were established as early as 1903.
 In 1904, the lands on the east and west side of the river were surveyed into lots.
 To date, the Town's land use patterns have reflected the grid set out by the early settlers.
 The first settlers to the Township of Dack were attracted to the area for its agriculture and timber potential.
 At the turn of the 20th century land was cleared, farming began and homes were built.